jharwell/rcppsw/docs/CONTRIBUTING.md

 not possible to create unit tests for all classes, as some can only be tested in an integrated manner, but there many that can and should be tested in a stand alone fashion.

-As part of each issue addressal, a `gcov`/`gcovr` report showing full code coverage in the new class/new functions should be attached.

 ## Working from a clone, rather than a forked repo
 If you fork the repo rather than cloning it, you can use whatever style of